taniagmangolini/webscraping/README.md

 # Beautiful Soup (BS4)

-Bs4 is paired with an HTTP client to download pages as it can only parse pages.
+Bs4 is paired with an HTTP client (for instance requests) to download pages as it can only parse pages.

 ```
 pip3 install bs4